-Comparing the mean execution times of the policydependent and policy-independent MCs, we observe that those of the policy-independent MC are lower for large $m_1$ .
-This is rather surprising because-for reasons explained in Appendix A-an iteration for the policy-independent MC requires more computations than an iteration for the policydependent MCs.
+Comparing the mean execution times of the policydependent and policy-independent MCs, we observe that those of the policy-independent MC are lower for large m_1 .
+This is rather surprising because-for reasons explained in Appendix B-an iteration for the policy-independent MC requires more computations than an iteration for the policy-dependent MCs.
 Comparing the average execution times per load, we see that for the low and high load these are shorter for the policy-dependent models than for the policy-independent model, as expected.
 However, the average execution time for the medium traffic load and the larger systems is longer for the policy-dependent models than for the policy-independent model.
-Taking a more detailed look at the raw data, we find that this is caused by the extremely slow convergence of the lower and upper bounds for the medium traffic load and the imprecise MC model characterised by $\underline{Q}{{\mathrm{I}\,\mathrm{M}}}$ (for example, computing all bounds on blocking probabilities for $m_1 = 160$ , $\rho{\rm med}$ and $Q{{\rm IM}}$ took about 18 minutes).
+Taking a more detailed look at the raw data, we find that this is caused by the extremely slow convergence of the lower and upper bounds for the medium traffic load and the imprecise MC model characterised by \underline{Q}{LM} (for example, computing all bounds on blocking probabilities for $m_1 = 160$, $\rho{\rm med}$ and $\underline{Q}{\rm LM}$ took about 18 minutes).
 We currently have no intuitive explanation for this behaviour and consider resolving these convergence issues a matter for further study.

 For the two smallest systems and the policy-dependent MCs, the mean execution time is approximately equal to 10 times the mean execution time for the approximate MC models in Tab.
 III, which is as expected.
 Similarly, for all systems and the policy-independent MCs, the mean execution time is about 10 times the mean execution time for the approximate MC models or approximately equal to the mean execution time for the policy-dependent MCs.
-This is faster than ex-
+This is faster than expected, because-as explained in Appendix B-the policy-independent MCs.

-&lt;sup>3https://github.com/alexander-e/iCTMC-flexi-grid-allocation-policies
+3https://github.com/alexander-e/iCTMC-flexi-grid-allocation-policies